microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// package (e.g. higher version) to satisfy the PackageDependency if/when
     /// one becomes available.
     ///
-    /// This method is equivalent to PinForUser(null,...).
+    /// This method is equivalent to CreateForUser(null,...).
     ///
     /// @param packageFamilyName the package family to pin
     /// @param minVerrsion the minimum version to pin
     /// @param options additional options affecting the package dependency
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.
-    ///       This package resolution check is skipped if MddPinPackageDependency.DoNotVerifyDependencyResolution
+    ///       This package resolution check is skipped if MddTryCreatePackageDependencyOptions.VerifyDependencyResolution=false
     ///       is specified.
 This is useful if a package satisfying the dependency
     ///       will be installed after the package dependency is defined.
     ///
-    /// @see Pin(String, PackageVersion)
+    /// @see Create(String, PackageVersion)
-    /// @see PinForUser()
+    /// @see CreateForUser()
-    /// @see PinForSystem()
+    /// @see CreateForSystem()
-    static PackageDependency Pin(
+    static PackageDependency Create(
         String packageFamilyName,
         PackageVersion minVersion,
         PinPackageDependencyOptions options);